SebasLee/Amazon-Assesment/README.md

 <br></br>
 # Merging the code

-The owner will now be able to review the pull request on the pull requests page.
+The owner can now review the pull request on the pull requests page.
 <br></br>
 <img src="./images/requestACC.jpeg" />
 <br></br>